-Table 6: Device programming
+Table 5: Device Programming

 Device To program Door/window sensor Press the button on the top of the sensor (cover removed) or trip the tamper.
 Motion sensor Press the button on the back of the sensor (mounting plate removed) or trip the tamper.
 Smoke detector Trip the tamper, press the test button, remove the detector from its base, or put the smoke detector into alarm.
 Hardwired sensor Separate the sensor from its magnet.
 CO alarm Trip the wall tamper by removing the sensor body from the mounting plate.
-Simon XT talking touch screen Press the Settings icon.
+Simon 5" TouchScreen Press the Settings icon.
 Press the Down arrow until the Clear and Enroll icon appears.
 Press the Clear and Enroll icon.
 The touch screen should indicate it is waiting for enrollment.
 Simon XT talking touchpad Press the Lights off button on the touchpad six times in rapid succession.
 On the sixth press, the touchpad makes a longer beep.
-Key fob Press the lock and unlock buttons at the same time.
+Keyfob Press the lock and unlock buttons at the same time.
+TX+ These sensors may have special enrollment process.
+Sensors with "TX+" in their naming convention feature an encryption protocol which provides encrypted wireless communication with this panel.